mld18/ioBroker.valloxSerial/README.md

 ## TODO
 * Extend `start-remote-debugging.sh` to test for already running adapter instances
 * Reflect, if the serial port should run in flowing mode or rather [do some kind of polling](https://serialport.io/docs/api-stream#serialport-pause)
+* We currently just take all readings that are send via broadcast or to one of the panels.
+We might behave cleaner by
+  * Let the adapter mimic a panel (with on panel address 1-9)
+  * Allow for sequential polling of state, fan speed, etc. (dedicated polling frequencies)

 ## Changelog